jmerljak/gwt-portlet-example/README.md

 Copyright
 ---------
 You are free to use, copy, fork, adapt and redistribute...
+Enjoy!

-Jakob Merljak, 2013.
+Jakob Merljak, 2014.